FUJITA, Mamoru

 View Summary

-This article forms part of a series of effort by the author to make accessible the oral texts written down in Aynu language by Kannari Matsu, in the notebooks that were passed on to Kindaichi Kyosuke and Chiri Mashiho.
-Here we publish the prose tale “yuk mat ne kor wen aynu (a poor man who comes to have a deer as his wife)” where the main protagonist who is a poor man in the Iskar region (Iskar un wenkur) has a wife and a child, becomes rich, but finds out that his wife was a deer.
-He kills the wife and the child, eats them, and then is punished by the former wife (deer kamuy), resulting in a miserable death himself.
+This article forms part of a series of efforts by the author to make accessible the oral texts written down in the Aynu language by KANNARI Matsu, in the notebooks that were passed on to KINDAICHI Kyosuke and CHIRI Mashiho.
+Here we publish the prose tale “sine esukopitce retar cima koeyanrasne menoko mosirpa wano ek uepeker” (A Woman with Bald Head Covered with White Scab Comes from East).
+The main protagonist is the village leader of Uraspet who receives the aforementioned woman, who turns out to be the woman deity chief (kamuy tonomat) of giant lily (turep).
+By receiving the deity respectfully and eating what seems to be her scab cooked in hot water, she discloses her real identity to the village leader, and transmits the techniques of preparing turep food to his wife.
 In the introductory section, we lay out the philological details of the text and possible interpretations of the story, followed by an outline of the story in Japanese.
 After some remarks on the Aynu orthography employed here, we present the main part of this article, which is a page-by-page transcription of the original written Aynu text, followed by a modified text with contemporary Aynu orthography and its translation to Japanese.

 View Summary